China clearance documents are the standard paperwork you will need to prepare when importing products from a Chinese company.

 The Bill of Lading is a document issued by a shipping company and is issued as receipt of the cargo.
 Depending on the terms of the contract, the Chinese company will provide the importer with a copy of this document at some stage of the shipment.

-Bill of lading documents can look very different because they are issued by different shipping companies.
+Bill of lading documents can look very different because they are issued by different shipping companies or freight forwarders.
 Typically they specify the name of the shipping company and the text “Bill of Lading” at the top of the document.

-Depending on the product you are importing, the country you are importing to and the relevant rules and regulations, you may need additional documentation to ensure your shipment gets clearance.
+Depending on the product you are importing, the exporter's enterprise classification, the country you are importing to and the relevant rules and regulations, you may need additional documentation to ensure your shipment gets clearance.

 Here are some of the most commonly required China clearance documents that aren’t routinely required for each shipment.